Engee documentation

 Details

-The angle of deviation given as a scalar or real vector 2 by 1.
-The deviation angle is the angle of separation between the total channel and channels in the azimuth and elevation directions.
+The deflection angle, defined as a scalar or a real vector of 2 by 1.
+The deflection angle is the angle of separation between the total channel and channels in the azimuth and elevation directions.

 Default value